codeforamerica/mdc-feedback/README.md

 Environment Variables

 * BROWSERID_URL (Necessary for Mozilla persona)
 * CONFIG (Set to feedback.settings.StagingConfig)
 * DATABASE_URL
 * SENDGRID_PASSWORD
 * SENDGRID_USERNAME
 * SERVER_NAME (Necessary for the timed e-mail template task; it’s BROWSERID_URL without the http or https)
 * TYPEFORM_API
 * TEXIT_API

 ### Miscellaneous Stuff

 #### Database Tables

-* survey: contains a standardized version of all surveys
+* `survey`: contains a standardized version of all surveys

-* roles: contains a list of rules, seeded manually by python manage.py seed_roles
+* `roles`: contains a list of rules, seeded manually by python manage.py seed_roles

-* users: A list of users that have accounts.
+* `users`: A list of users that have accounts.
 Primary key is e-mail address and contains the ID number of the roles table.

-* stakeholders: A string consisted of comma separated e-mail addresses.
+* `stakeholders`: A string consisted of comma separated e-mail addresses.

-* monthly-report: A string consisted of comma separated e-mail addresses which will receive the monthly report.
+* `monthly-report`: A string consisted of comma separated e-mail addresses which will receive the monthly report.
 As of now, only one row.

 #### Server-based Scripts